auau1662fr/holbertonschool-hbnb/part1/README.md

 Amenity

-Each entity:
+Each entity has:

-Has a UUID identifier
+UUID identifier

-Stores created_at and updated_at
+created_at and updated_at timestamps

-Implements CRUD operations
+CRUD operations

 2.2 Detailed Class Diagram
 classDiagram
     class User {
         +UUID id
         +string first_name